Vis4Sense/student-projects/2023-2024/muhamad-hermawan/LLMs Benchmark/Results/readme.md

 # Result files of the LLMs' Benchmark test on **Financial Phrasebank** dataset

-Name of the files is the name of the model tested
+* Filename is the name of the tested model